zuozhenggh/learning-library/developer-library/ords-in-oci/json-logging/json-logging.md

 ## **STEP 4:** Testing the flow

-1. To test the entire flow, we need to put a csv file into the input-bucket bucket just as we did in the previous lab.
+1. To test the entire flow, we need to put the file1.csv csv file into the input-bucket bucket just as we did in the previous lab.
 Use the OCI web console drop down menu to go to **Storage** and then **Buckets**.

     ![Storage then Buckets](./images/full-1.png)